Communication (COMM)

 A required senior course which introduces students to rhetorical, critical, and social science research methodologies.
 Students prepare and present a research proposal in their area of emphasis for completion in COMM 499, Senior Research Project.
 This course is writing integrated.
 Pre-requisite: Senior standing.

-Capstone senior course for Communication majors.
+A required capstone course for Communication majors, introducing students to qualitative and quantitative research methodologies.
 Synthesizing college coursework, students complete and present a research project in their area of emphasis.
-The senior communication portfolio is also completed and presented.
-This course is writing integrated.
-Pre-requisite: COMM-498.
+Pre-requisite: COMM-384 or permission of instructor.